demisto/content-docs/docs/partners/marketplace.md

 ## Packs

-All content on Marketplace is included in a Pack. (see docs on packs).
-When Partners create a pack, you specify the content that is included in that pack.
+All content on Marketplace is included in a Pack. ([What can be in a pack?](/docs/integrations/packs-format)) When Partners create a pack, they specify the content that is included in that pack.

-Packs can be free or paid.
+Packs on Marketplace can be free or paid.
 Our platform does full dependency checking, too, so a pack can be dependent on, say, a command in another pack.
 This allows you to build a playbook addressing a full use case across products.
-Paid content is held in your private repository.
-Free content is held in our open source repository.
+Paid Packs are held in your private repository.
+Free Packs are held in our open source repository.

 If you previously had a Demisto or Cortex XSOAR integration, it has been converted to a pack format and added to Marketplace for you.